easybuilders/easybuild-tutorial/docs/introduction/README.md

 Unloading the environment module will restore the shell environment to its previous state.

-Environment module files are processed via a **modules tool**, of which there are several conceptually similar yet slighty different implementations.
+Environment module files are processed via a **modules tool**, of which there are several conceptually similar yet slightly different implementations.
 The Tcl-based [Environment Modules](https://sourceforge.net/projects/modules/) implementation, and [Lmod](https://lmod.readthedocs.io), a more recent Lua-based implementation (which also supports module files written in Tcl syntax), are the most commonly used ones.